wpfleger96/Calculator/README.md

 Also, since <code>git</code> is a decentralized version control system, you will have your own local copy of the repository.
 This means that you can log your changes using commits and even revert to a previous revision if necessary.

+## Directory Structure and Packages

+All of the non-test classes for this project should be contained in the <code>src/main/java/cs1302/calc</code>
+directory.
+These classes are in the <code>cs1302.calc</code> package.

+All of the JUnit test classes for this project should be contained in the <code>src/test/java/cs1302/calc</code>
+directory.
+These classes are also contained in the <code>cs1302.calc</code> package so that you do not need to do any imports to test your own code.

 ## Build System